mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 With the flexibility of freehand tables, many aggregations done at the data level to be unnecessary.

+For instructions on freehand table, see our doc entitled "How to Recreate an Excel Report".

 # Summary <a name="sum"></a>

 The question of crosstab vs table is fundamentally a question of grouping and summation vs details.
 Freehand tables offer the option of a hybrid approach.
-Moreover, both table and crosstabs can be converted to freehand tables, so feel free to start with the one you think might meet your needs.
+Moreover, both table and crosstabs can be converted to freehand tables (select the element, right click, click 'Convert to freehand table', so feel free to start with the one you think might meet your needs.